itom-project/plugins/QuantumComposer/docs/QuantumComposer.rst

     :param channelIndexList: List of channel indices which output should be enabled/disabled (ChA = 1, ChB = 2, ...).
     :type channelIndexList: Sequence[int]
     :param channelPulseCounterList: List of pulse counter values to generate during the ON cycle of the duty cycle mode for the given channels (1 - 9999999).
-List must have the same length as the para
+List must have the same length as the parameter channelIndexList.
-... meter channelIndexList.
     :type channelPulseCounterList: Sequence[int]

 .. py:function::  instance.exec('setChannelSyncs', channelIndexList, syncsList)